Philosophy

 Freedom of.design

-Master project freely selectable
+Master’s project and mentor freely selectable

 Individual timetable